08 -- Observability: Langfuse

 The Problem

 You know a tool call was slow.
-You don't know whether the delay was in Hangar (routing, cold start) or in the provider itself.
+You don't know whether the delay was in Hangar (routing, cold start) or in the MCP server itself.
 You need end-to-end traces that break down each phase.

 The Config